SSWConsulting/SSW.Rules.Content/rules/customization-do-you-export-only-the-customizations-of-entities-that-you-did-customize/rule.md

 ---
+seoDescription: "Customize your CRM entities by exporting each individual customization or select what to import, ensuring seamless updates and minimizing impact on live environments."
 type: rule
 archivedreason:
 title: Customization - Do you export only the customizations of entities that you did customize?
 (CRM 4 only)